 Kindergarten K Kit

-Associate the uppercase letter K (and the lowercase letter k) with the /k/ sound as in kit, keep, and kindergarten.
+Associate the uppercase letter K and lowercase letter k with the /k/ sound as in kit, keep, and kindergarten.

 - Picture cards

-- Objects that begin with the letter K and some that begin with other letters (optional)
+- Objects that begin with the letter K and some that do not (optional)

 - K memory cards

 - Book: The Night Before Kindergarten by Natasha Wing (Penguin Group, 2001) (optional)

 The children will make a kit of things that they can find in kindergarten as they practice writing the uppercase letter K and lowercase letter k and saying the /k/ sound in words such as keep, kit, and key.